 Although a hazardous materials report has not yet been completed, there are several types of historical materials and finishes that are known to contain asbestos and other hazardous materials in the building construction.
-The wrought iron finish and most painted surfaces in the building likely have some lead-based paint residues, and should be tested.
+The painted surfaces in the building likely have some lead-based paint residues, and should be tested.